Philippines travel guide

 Independent travellers who like to wander off the beaten track, and do not mind doing without the conveniences of running water and the like, will find plenty to fascinate them in the countryside and coastal parts of the Philippines; albeit without the assistance of guide books.
 The Philippines is one of the few places left in the world where adventurers can wander through tribal lands, unfettered by modern interferences.
 Travellers are, however, advised to follow the current safety advice on areas to avoid.

 The currency of the Philippines is the Peso (PHP), which is divided into 100 centavos.
-Major credit cards are widely accepted in the cities and tourist destinations.
-ATMs are available in the major cities.
+Major credit cards are widely accepted in cities and tourist destinations.
+ATMs are available in the major cities and in main centres on some islands.
 US dollars are widely accepted in Manila and other tourist areas and are the easiest currency to exchange; otherwise euros and pounds sterling can also be exchanged in banks and hotels.
-Banks open from 9am to 3pm, Monday to Friday, but their ATMs are open 24 hours.
+Most bank in the Philippines are open from 9am to 5pm, Monday to Friday, but their ATMs are open 24 hours.
 It is best to carry pesos when travelling outside of major centres.

-Language : The official language of the Philippines is Filipino, but English is widely spoken.
+Language : The official language of the Philippines is Filipino (a standard variant of the Tagalog language), but English is widely spoken.
 Tagalog is the most predominant of the many dialects or local languages spoken throughout the islands.

 Electricity : Electrical current is 220 volts, 60Hz.
-Two-pin flat blade attachments and two-pin round plugs are used.
+Two-pin flat blade attachments and two-pin round plugs are used, with round two-pins being the most common.

 Entry Requirements :